-Bridget coordinates student records and acts as a liaison between DCT and students.
-Students are directed to submit all routine paperwork (readiness packets, proposal forms, training agreements, supervisor evaluations, all application forms, etc.) to Bridget.
+The Clinical Training Coordinator maintains student records and acts as a liaison between the DCT and students.
+Students are directed to submit all routine paperwork (readiness packets, proposal forms, training agreements, supervisor evaluations, etc.) to the Clinical Training Coordinator.

 Requirements for Practicum and Internship Hours